fdescollonges/IBM-Cloud-Containers-Workshop/2-DockerLab/README.md

 ```

 You can notice that we have pulled busybox image and created myimage !
 The images are very tiny.

+> **Note** : On the virtual server, you will see images used by IBM Cloud Private.
+You can ignore at this step other images.

 You can now launch a container, any time via the standard docker run command: